hellocomet/vue-svg-gauge/README.md

 # vue-svg-gauge
-An easy configurable gauge for VueJS
+An easily customizable gauge for VueJS with gradients and animations

 ## Demo
 You can find a demo [here](https://hellocomet.github.io/vue-svg-gauge/)